5 Tips for Faster Medical Record Review

 Best Practices:

-- Compare records with client statements and legal arguments.
+- Cross-check records with client statements and legal arguments.

 - Identify and request missing documents early.